 - No USB passthough

 The Corsair Vengeance K95 RGB is the updated version of the aging Vengeance K95.
 Being numero-uno in Corsair’s gaming keyboard lineup, the Vengeance K95 RGB has all the uber-end features that competitive gamers need.
 A set of 18 programmable macros rests on the left side, more than enough for even the most demanding MMO gamers.
-Macro programming isn’t restricted to just the macro keys; every key on the K95 is also programmable.
+Macro programming also isn’t restricted to just the macro keys; every key on the K95 is programmable as well.
 To top it off, there are four profiles that can be stored directly in the onboard memory.
 It also comes with a full set of media control buttons and a superb detachable wrist rest.

 Best overall gaming keyboard